Vinit3116/twitter-bookmark-chatbot/README.md

 - 🔎 Scrape your Twitter/X bookmarks using a custom Playwright-based scraper
 - 💾 Embed and store tweet content using Google Gemini embeddings + ChromaDB
-- 💬 Chat with your bookmarks via LangChain's `ConversationalRetrievalChain`
+- 💬 Chat with your bookmarks using a custom LangChain + Gemini-powered retrieval and filtering agent
 - 🧠 Session-based memory to keep conversation context
 - 📁 Local development & Render-ready deployment
 - ✅ Secure `.env` support (API keys never hardcoded)